microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/v1.0/api/teamsapp-update.md

 ## <a name="examples"></a>Exemplos

-### <a name="example-1-update-an-application-previously-published-to-the-microsoft-teams-app-catalog"></a>Exemplo 1: atualizar um aplicativo publicado anteriormente no catálogo de aplicativos do Microsoft Teams
+### <a name="example-1-update-an-application-previously-published-to-the-microsoft-teams-app-catalog"></a>Exemplo 1: atualizar um aplicativo publicado anteriormente no catálogo de Microsoft Teams de aplicativos

 #### <a name="request"></a>Solicitação